Božo Cerar: Work at the Ministry of Foreign Affairs

-His work at the Ministry of Foreign Affairs (MFA) of the Republic of Slovenia began the morning after the proclamation of Slovenia’s independence.
+His work at the Ministry of Foreign Affairs (MFA) of the Republic of Slovenia began the morning after the proclamation of Slovenia's independence.
 In the Summer of 1991, after the Agreement at Brioni, the government of the Republic of Slovenia appointed him coordinator of the Liaison officers who worked to insure communication between Slovenian authorities and the observers of the European Union.
 They oversaw the implementation of the ceasefire between the Slovenian Territorial Defence and Yugoslav Armed Forces.
 In the second half of the year, Dr. Cerar led the Department for European Countries and North America, one of the two departments at the MFA at that time.
 In the spring of 1992, as a Charge d'Affaires ad interim, he opened the Slovenian embassy in London, where he served until 1996.
 The same year he also became the Under Secretary at the MFA and Head of the Cabinet of the Minister of Foreign Affairs, first Zoran Thaler, followed by Davorin Kračun and then again Zoran Thaler.
 From 1997 to 2001 he served as the Ambassador of the Republic of Slovenia to Canada.
 After his return to MFA he first led the Department for Multilateral Affairs and then the North Atlantic Treaty Organization (NATO) Department.
 As an eager supporter of Transatlantic relationship and NATO, he was very active before the referendum on Slovenia's joining the Alliance.
 In 2004, he became the Ambassador of the Republic of Slovenia to Poland.
-In the first government of Janez Janša in 2005-2006, he served as Deputy Foreign Minister.
-He was the Permanent Representative of the Republic of Slovenia to NATO from 2007 till 2011.
+In the first government of Janez Janša in 2005 and 2006, he served as Deputy Foreign Minister.
+He was the Permanent Representative of the Republic of Slovenia to NATO from 2007 to 2011.
 After his return, he served as State Secretary in MFA in the second government of Janez Janša, and then as the State Secretary in the government of Alenka Bratušek.
-His diplomatic journey ended as Ambassador of the Republic of Slovenia to the United States and to Mexico from 2013-2017.
+His diplomatic journey ended as Ambassador of the Republic of Slovenia to the United States and Mexico from 2013 to 2017.